 Bright Mind Dog Food Review

 Judging by its ingredients alone, Purina Pro Plan Bright Mind dog food looks like a below-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 32% and a mean fat level of 17%.
 Together, these figures suggest a carbohydrate content of 43% for the overall product line.

 Above-average protein.
 Near-average fat.
 And below-average carbs when compared to a typical dry dog food.

 When you consider the protein-boosting effect of the corn gluten and corn germ meals, this looks like the profile of a kibble containing only a moderate amount of meat.

-Purina Pro Plan Bright Mind is a plant-based dry dog food using a moderate amount of named meat as its main source of animal protein, thus earning the brand 3 stars.
+Purina Pro Plan Bright Mind is a plant-based dry dog food using a moderate amount of named meat and by-product meals as its main sources of animal protein, thus earning the brand 3.5 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.